Certified Reinforcement Learning with Logic Guidance: Logically-Constrained Reinforcement Learning

-We are interested in synthesising a policy (or policies) for an unknown MDP via RL such that the obtained structure satisfies a given LTL property.
-In order to explain the core ideas of the algorithm and for ease of exposition, we assume that the MDP graph and the associated transition probabilities are known.
+\aij{In the following, i}n order to explain the core concepts of the algorithm and for ease of exposition, let us abstractly assume for now that the MDP graph and the associated transition probabilities are known.
 Later these assumptions are entirely removed, and we stress that the algorithm can be run model-free.
-We relate the MDP and the automaton by synchronising them, in order to create a new structure that is first of all compatible with RL and secondly that encompasses the given logical property.
+LCRL thus targets the issue of ``verified learning'' at its core, namely the model-free learning-based synthesis of policies that abide by a given LTL requirement.
+Furthermore, in order to handle the general case of non-ergodic MDPs, LCRL consists of several resets, at each of which the agent is forced to re-start from the initial state of the MDP: each reset defines an episode, as such the algorithm is known as ``episodic RL''.